ISAITB/docs-tdl/source/introduction/index.rst

 Where is it used?
 ~~~~~~~~~~~~~~~~~

-The short answer is that GITB TDL is used in the GITB test bed software to define and run tests.
+The short answer is that GITB TDL is used in the GITB Test Bed software to define and run tests.

-To be more complete however, GITB TDL is not tied to the GITB software per se but can be processed by any test bed
+To be more complete however, GITB TDL is not tied to the GITB software per se but can be processed by any Test Bed
 implementation that conforms to the GITB specifications.
 In fact, the GITB specification foresees the concept
 of TDL compliance and splits this in *GITB compliant TDL processors* and *GITB TDL compliant producers*.
 Simply
 put, a TDL processor is any software that can read GITB TDL content and understand it, typically being a
-test bed implementation that can read and execute GITB TDL test cases when requested (without necessarily conforming
+Test Bed implementation that can read and execute GITB TDL test cases when requested (without necessarily conforming
 to other elements of the overall GITB specification).
 On the other hand, a TDL producer is software that can
 output TDL content, in which case we would typically be referring to test case editors or converter tools from
 other test case representations.
 Finally, consider that compliance to GITB TDL is not necessarily an "all-or-nothing"
 statement; compliance can be partial by supporting only a limited set of constructs.
 To support this last point, GITB
 TDL concepts and constructs are formalised using a `published taxonomy`_ that can be referenced to understand the TDL
-constructs that are used (within a test case) or supported (by a test bed).
+constructs that are used (within a test case) or supported (by a Test Bed).

-One of the goals of GITB TDL is also to help reuse existing work by ideally sharing test cases between test bed
+One of the goals of GITB TDL is also to help reuse existing work by ideally sharing test cases between Test Bed
 implementations.
 To this effect the `GITB Test Registry and Repository (TRR)`_ aims to act as a reuse portal for
 GITB TDL test cases by facilitating their discovery and listing their expected and used constructs.